i-dot-ai/llm-crossword/README.md

 # LLM Crossword Solver Challenge

-> ⚠️ This is a past coding test used by i.AI for hiring AI Engineers and will not be used for any current interviews
+> ⚠️ This is a past coding test used by i.AI for hiring AI Engineers and will not be used for current or future interviews

 ## Overview
 Welcome to the AI Engineer technical challenge for i.AI 👩‍💻